borishejblum/rri-phds-ub.github.io/softwares.md

 - [***HIDeM***](https://github.com/arianebercu/HIDeM) is an `R` package dedicated to the estimation of illness-death models in the presence of interval-cenrored illness timing.
 The package includes notably functions for high-dimensional predictor selection using a regularization technique, and medation analysis using a counterfactual approach.

-- [***HIDeM***](https://github.com/arianebercu/HIDeM) is an `R` package dedicated to the estimation of illness-death models in the presence of interval-cenrored illness timing.
-The package includes notably functions for high-dimensional predictor selection using a regularization technique, and medation analysis using a counterfactual approach.